Blindspot22/Whize360/README.md

 ### Prerequisites

-- Node.js and npm installed (version X.X.X).
+- Node.js and npm installed.
 - MongoDB installed and running locally or remotely.

 ### Installation